ipfs-inactive/pm-test-lab/README.md

-# InterPlanetary Lab (IPTL)
+# InterPlanetary Test Lab (IPTL)
-Building the InterPlanetary Lab
+Building the InterPlanetary Test Lab

 # Product Requirements
 Product requirements are in development at this time, see [Notes on Juans Video](https://github.com/ipfs/test-lab/blob/master/notes-on-jauns-video.md) document for more details